 Once you have unzipped the package, you can start the game by clicking on the Steely_Taws-V3.exe file.
 The game takes a little while to start (or at least it does on my old 2005 Windows machine) and the level transitions can also take some time.
 No guarantees are given about whether it will work for later versions Windoze.

 A zip file with all of the available building-block components has been provided.
-You can download it from the following Box.Net location (22Mb).
+You can download it using the link below (22Mb).

 Things to do